Lazicos/GalerieD-art/README.md

 # GalerieD-art
-This is a project made in my fourth year of engineering school.
-The goal was to develop a website for my step-mother's hobbie

 COPYRIGHT!
 Toutes les images de ce projet appartiennent à Véronique Filipetti et ne doivent en aucun cas être utilisées par des tierces personnes.